August 14, 2054. Friday. 11:11 PM.

 “What would that be?”
 Kiyro asked.
 He was curious about what Ken had to say.

 “Just think of this as joining an organization of modern-day superheroes.”

 “You kidding me right?
 Superhero?”

 “Yep, that could be another way you could say it.”

 “We are.
 Think about it.
 Why do you think we are at this psychic academy?
-It’s to become modern day superheros.”
+It’s to become modern-day superheroes.”

 “Yea.
 Yea.
 Just eat.”
 Sylvia rolled her eyes.
-“So far not a single one of us has such a extraordinary power.”
+“So far, not one of us has such an extraordinary

 “You’ll be surprised.
 I heard there is a breakthrough where someone can move objects with their mind.
 They say about a good five feet.”
 Ken replied,

 “Five feet?
 Come on.
 What are you going to do with five feet?
 Throw a stick at someone?”